Trick or treat? Seven spooky investment terms explained

 Fortunately, there are some excellent ethical funds out there whose returns have beaten the market over the long term.
 Funds can be a good way to go if you want to build an ethical portfolio, as fund managers have the resource and the reach to really research the companies into which they invest and ensure they meet ethical criteria.

 We also rate the Rathbone Ethical Bond fund, which is an unusual play in the socially responsible investing space, as it buys bonds instead of equities (as the name suggests), giving the fund an income focus.
-It has a historic annual yield of 4.5%³, which is pretty impressive in the current environment, ethical or no.
+It has a historic annual yield of 3.8%³, which is pretty impressive in the current environment, ethical or no, and has also turned a £10,000 investment into £18,667.